jinstrider2000/jinstrider2000.github.io/_posts/2016-10-03-omg_they_found_me_a_cli_data_gem_story.markdown

 Praise the Lord!
 Now I can sleep.

 P.S.
-If you're interested, you can get RomLoader going to https://rubygems.org/gems/romloader or https://github.com/jinstrider2000/romloader-cli-gem or by typing `$ gem install romloader` in Bash.
+If you're interested, you can get RomLoader going to https://rubygems.org/gems/romloader or https://github.com/jinstrider2000/romloader-cli-gem or by typing `$ gem install romloader` in Bash. [local IDE within Windows using VirtualBox and Xubuntu.](http://michaelries.info/2017/04/27/setting_up_a_local_ide_in_windows/)